Gunpowder River Trout Fishing (MD – Glencoe Bridge Upstream)

 My impression of the water was that the river upstream from the bend near this parking area is better than the section from the bridge upstream to the bend.
 There were more deep cuts north of the bend which would remain cool in summer and hold more trout.
 In addition, it was here that the other guy indicated he almost caught that monster.

-As I crossed the bridge on the way back to the truck, I had a short chat with other fly fisherman who indicated that the Maryland stocking program had dumped a large number brood trout into the river at the bridge.
+As I crossed the bridge on the way back to the truck, I had a short chat with other fly fisherman who indicated that the Maryland stocking program had dumped a large number of brood trout into the river at the bridge.
 He said they had migrated upstream and that’s probably what the other fisherman had encountered.

 All told, I saw about six other fishermen here – something I felt was a very high number for a Labor Day weekend.
 This leads me to the conclusion that, like the upper stretch of the Gunpowder, this section sees its fair share of pressure.